Peggy Kornegger

-Peggy Kornegger is an American writer.
+Peggy Kornegger is an American writer and editor born in rural Illinois.
 In the 1970s she identified herself as an anarcha-feminist, and was an editor of the American feminist magazine The Second Wave.
 Her article "Anarchism: The Feminist Connection" (1975) was reprinted as a booklet in New York City and London in 1977, translated into Italian for a journal in Italy, and included in the book Reinventing Anarchy in 1979.
 Her book Living with Spirit, Journey of a Flower Child was published in 2009.